UCSC-VLAA/Recap-DataComp-1B/README.md

 ---
 ## Breaking News 🔥🔥!!

-- (🔥 New) June.
-12, 2024. 💥 We are excited to announce the release of Recap-DataComp-1B.
+- [🔥June.
+12, 2024.] 💥 We are excited to announce the release of Recap-DataComp-1B.
 Stay tuned for the upcoming release of our models!!!

 Star 🌟us if you think it is helpful!!